Ahmadgoma/summaries/laravel-cheatSheet/README.md

 # Laravel docs cheat sheets.
-Here I'll collect my cheat-sheets from Laravel documentation. :fire:
+I'll collect here my cheat-sheets from Laravel documentation.

 :mega: Laravel version for those cheat sheets is `5.7`.

-**:exclamation:Note**

-If you don't find any tab from Laravel documentation here, that's because one of two reasons:
+**:exclamation:Note** If you don't find any tab from Laravel documentation here, that's because one of two reasons:
 * I don't see it's important to summarize it.
-* I'll add it in the future, but I don't have time right now. :trollface:
+* I'll add it in the future, but I don't have time right now.

 # Index
 * **[Architecture Concepts](./architecture-concepts/)**